We modernize legacy systems

-Our clients typically have long lasting systems they don't know how to move forward.
+Our clients want to leverage their legacy systems but they don't know how to change them.
 They've often tried unsuccessfully in the past.
-In some cases, their business critical systems have become black boxes or are even coded in languages that no longer exist.
+In some cases, their business critical systems have become black boxes and are even coded in languages that no longer exist.
+We start with helping them see their systems.
+Once they do, we help them change their systems confidently.

 A typical engagement

-Once a direction is chosen, we join and guide your team to steer the system.
-We rely on custom tools that we continuously develop to visualize, check and change the system according to the problems the team discovers along the way.
+Once a direction is chosen, we join, guide and coach your team to steer the system.
+We rely on contextual tools that we continuously develop to visualize, check and change the system according to the problems the team discovers along the way.

 A tale of two roles